Trumpkin’s Notes On Barrels

 Barrel

 A better alternative might be to build a cabin sauna on a trailer.
-An ice house trailer with raisable wheels is a good option for this.
+An ice house trailer with raisable wheels may be a good option for this.
 Even a small cabin will provide a much better sauna experience than a barrel.

 Perceived Lower Cost – The initial purchase and shipping cost is often lower than alternatives.
 Long term and operating costs are quite different however.